Quarter End Playbook

 Support, Corrections and Amendments

-• Corrections to Current Quarter Data: For corrected data to be included in the original filings the correction must be submitted ahead of the 20 day SLA window before quarter close (December 3rd, 2025).
-If the correction is not included in the original filing and must be amended, expect the amendment processing timeline to pause during filing month.
+• Corrections to Current Quarter Data: For corrected data to be included in the original filings the correction must be submitted ahead of the 20 day SLA window before quarter close (March 3rd, 2025).
+If the correction is not included in the original filing, we will process an amended return (where amendment fees will apply.
+Expect the amendment processing timeline to pause during filing month.

 Filing Eligibility